ROldford/Minoquar/README.md

 **Requirements For This Deliverable:**
 *Phase 4: Task 2 - Test and design a class that is robust*

 Several classes will throw unchecked exceptions to represent more fundamental code issues that can't be fixed at runtime.
-UI can handle them more gracefully than just crashing, but they have more severe consequences.

-- OutOfGridBoundsException: indicates that a method tried to access a position outside of a grid-like data structures (i.e. maze board)
-    - Consequences: quit current game to menu, maybe close app (gracefully, i.e. with data save)
-- IllegalArgumentException: indicates that an argument is illegal for that method (ex. incorrectly sized data list used to create a maze instance)
-    - Consequences: quit current game to menu, possibly remove maze entirely, may have to close app (gracefully)
-- IncompleteMazeException: indicates that a maze layout was created with empty squares (i.e. not walls or passages), and is unusable
-    - Consequences: maze will not be added to list, close app (gracefully)
+UI will handle them by saving current mazes, printing a crash log string to console, and closing the app.
+(Future development will add a Logger class that can add this crash log to a log file for analysis.)

 Temporary checklist
 - [X] Grid package